VectoDE/VectoBeat/docs/queue_telemetry.md

       "duration": 210000,
       "requester": 555555555555555555
     },
-    "actor_id": 222222222222222222
+    "actor_id": 222222222222222222,
+    "queue_length": 6,
+    "queue_duration_ms": 534000
   }
 }
 ```

 `event` values you can expect:
 - `play` — dispatched when a track starts playing.
-- `skip` — dispatched after a manual `/skip` call, including the actor id.
+- `skip` — dispatched after `/skip`, including the actor id.
 - `queue_finished` — emitted when the queue is exhausted (no autoplay).

+## Analytics modes & filters
+- The analytics mode comes from the control panel server settings (`analyticsMode`): `basic` redacts most fields, `advanced` sends full payloads, and `predictive` adds hints (remaining tracks, projected idle seconds).
+- Webhook preferences (enabled + allowed events) are fetched from the control panel and cached for 5 minutes per guild.
-The webhook is called sequentially; return 2xx responses to keep the pipeline
+- All payloads are sent sequentially; return 2xx responses to keep the pipeline healthy.
-healthy.
 Non-2xx responses are logged for operators to review.